 - E-books and Whitepapers — Prospects and customers do more research than ever before to compare and understand their options before making a buying decision.
 Whitepapers and e-books provide that information in a clear and substantive way.
 Their content delivers statistically sound data, well-researched findings, and an informed point of view on an issue that is timely and relevant.
 E-books and whitepapers also provide evidence of the effectiveness of your product or service and position your salespeople as trusted experts.

 - Competitive Analysis – This easy-to-reference content can help a prospect understand your brand’s distinctive competencies.
 It also helps your salespeople better understand potential objections and effectively overcome them.

-- Blog Posts — Blog posts that illustrate how your product or service solves problems are easy for your salespeople to share and can be used to continue an initial conversation or support a buying decision.
+- Blog Posts — Business blog posts that illustrate how your product or service solves problems are easy for your salespeople to share and can be used to continue an initial conversation or support a buying decision.